TIBCOSoftware/mashling/docs/web/content/development/recipes/recipe_tutorial.md

 ---

 In this example we will create a mashling gateway recipe that conditionally invokes a PetStore API.
 The recipe will either register or retrieve pet data.
-The scenario assumes that only pets with a category name of `dog` or `cat` are supported.
+The scenario assumes that only pets with a category name of **DOG** or **CAT** are supported.
 If an attempt is made to register any other kind of pet the gateway responds with an error message without hitting the PetStore backend.

 Open an editor and define event triggers like the following: